Google introduced street views to selected areas of their maps recently.

 Abstract

-Optical character recognition (OCR) for images such as a street scene image is generally a difficult problem because of the variety of fonts, styles, colors, sizes, orientations, occlusions and partial occlusions that can be observed in the textual content of such scenes.
+Optical character recognition (OCR) for images such as a street scene image is generally a difficult problem because of the variety of fonts, styles, colors, sizes, orientations, occlusions, and partial occlusions that can be observed in the textual content of such scenes.

 However, a database query can provide useful information that can assist the OCR process.
-For instance, a query to a digital mapping database can provide information such as one or more businesses in a vicinity, the street name, and a range of possible addresses.
+For instance, a query to a digital mapping database can provide information such as one or more businesses in the vicinity, the street name, and a range of possible addresses.

-In accordance with an embodiment of the present invention, this mapping information is used as prior information or constraints for an OCR engine that is interpreting the corresponding street scene image, resulting in much greater accuracy of the digital map data provided to the user.
+Following an embodiment of the present invention, this mapping information is used as prior information or constraints for an OCR engine that is interpreting the corresponding street scene image, resulting in much greater accuracy of the digital map data provided to the user.

-The method used involves a mix of using a business location database, optical character recognition, and panoramic street view images to better map out the locations of businesses shown in those streetview images.
+The method used involves a mix of using a business location database, optical character recognition, and panoramic street view images to better map out the locations of businesses shown in those Streetview images.

-- Getting a target GPS location for an image in a street scene using known GPS data associated with the image,
+1. Getting a target GPS location for an image in a street scene using known GPS data associated with the image,

-- Estimating a street address of that GPS location,
+2. Estimating a street address of that GPS location,

-- Determining a range of addresses shown in the image, based upon that street address,
+3. Determining a range of addresses shown in the image, based upon that street address,

-- Running a query on the mapping system database to find a business name having a street address in the target address range,
+4. Running a query on the mapping system database to find a business name having a street address in the target address range,

-- If one is, determining an actual GPS location for the street address of that business name, based on the known GPS data.
+6. If one is, determining an actual GPS location for the street address of that business name, based on the known GPS data.

-A visual analysis of the street scene image could also take place to see if expected features associated with the business are present.
+A visual analysis of the street scene image could also take place to see if the expected features associated with the business are present.

 The OCR method described could identify both textual and non-textual features, to see if non-textual expected features are present.
 Examples might be things such as golden arches for a McDonalds or a red roof for a Pizza Hut.

-One way Street Views could prove useful is simply in being able to see what a street really looks like when you’re using the map for directions.
+1. One way Street Views could prove useful is simply in being able to see what a street really looks like when you’re using the map for directions.
 I think most people are fine looking at a map and understanding which way to turn to get where they want to go, but there are some who prefer the visual.
 Think of the people who give you driving directions and how some will tell you to turn on a given street where others will tell you to turn at a specific landmark.

 The idea of being able to search for specific businesses along the street based on an image of the street is certainly a useful feature.
 The technology might not be there yet, but in time it will.